 Opening and operating a second location takes as much work and consideration as your initial one.
 The following tips can set you up for success.

 A business launch and expansion should always include a detailed plan.
 Business plans can be written in two formats: a lean startup plan or a traditional plan.
 Both outline your goals and objectives as a way to attract the attention of investors.
+Remember, though, it’s not enough to simply copy and paste your plan from your original location.

 Even if you have a gut feeling about opening a location, follow it up with research.
 Do you have competitors in the area you’re targeting?
 How are they faring?
 Is there room for your business, or should you choose a different neighborhood?
 Does the site attract your target customer?
-Open a second location only in a market where you’re confident your business could thrive.
-Anything less could lead to more expenses than profits.
+Researching your new local market is essential for answering these questions and more.

 >>Read next: In Pursuit of Profit: Applications and Uses of Break-Even Analysis